Step-by-step guide for creating a free webinar. Updated for 2021.

 But how to pick the right topic?

-Take a look at your ten most popular posts and think about repurposing them as a webinar.
+Take a look at your ten most popular posts and think about repurposing them as an awesome webinar.

-For example, on my blog WritetoDone.com, three of the ten most popular posts are hot contenders for webinars, How to Write Better: 7 Instant Fixes, 201 Ways to Arouse Your Creativity, and How to Finish What You Start: A Five-Step Plan for Writers.
+For example, on my blog WritetoDone.com, three of the ten most popular posts are hot contenders for webinars:

-I’m sure you can imagine how these topics would lend themselves as content for a webinar.
+I’m sure you can imagine how these topics would lend themselves as content for an amazing webinar.
 In fact, 201 Ways to Arouse your Creativity could be transformed into a whole series of webinars!

 A webinar is an opportunity to drill down into the topic of a popular post.
 It’s your chance to expand what you wrote, give detailed suggestions, offer examples, and discuss questions.